 5. Properly secured fire extinguisher is required on all entries running 7.49 or quicker in all classes.
 On board fire system is recommended on all entries.
 Aftermarket axles, axle bolt in retaining device, and long studs required on all entries running 6.49 or quicker.
 All entries must be able to stage without interference from low hanging parts of the car.
 Front ends must be high enough (3") to clear staging beams.
 All entries must be at least 3" off the ground to at least 12" behind front tires.
 You must stage with the front tires only.
 No "intentional" down track stutters permitted.

 6. All cars running a PTRA class must report to tech the first event they enter.
-A yearly tech will be available at any event for 7.00, 6.00, 5.30, Pro Tree Eliminator and Pro Tree Junior Dragster.
+A yearly tech will be available at any event for 7.00, 6.00, 5.50, Pro Tree Eliminator.
 However, all entries will be subject to spot checks anytime.

-8. In Pro Tree Eliminator and Pro Tree Junior Dragster, the first round bye run (if available) will go to the number one qualifier (best RT during final qualifying session).
-After that, reaction time from previous round will determine subsequent byes.
+8. In Pro Tree Eliminator, the first round bye run (if available) will go to the number one qualifier (best RT during final qualifying session).
+In 5.50, 6.00, and 7.00, the first round bye run will go to the number one qualifier.
+After that, reaction time from previous round will determine subsequent byes until the semis.
 Bye runs do not carry over if not used.
 If the driver has already had one, then the next best reaction time will be in line.
 Once placed on a ladder, bye runs are set for the rest of the race, and lane choice goes to the best reaction time in previous round.
 Ties will be broken by closest to dial/index, then by mph for lane choice.
-In the event that the last round of qualifying is cancelled, the best reaction from the previous round will be pulled for the first round bye.
-In 5.30, 6.00, and 7.00, the first round bye run will go to the number one qualifier.
+In the event that the last round of qualifying is cancelled, in PTE, the best reaction from the previous round will be pulled for the first round bye.

 9. Bye runs must only stage and take the tree to get the win.
 Excessive testing of transbrakes in the staging lanes is prohibited.
 Neutral safety switches and On/Off switches must be functional.
 A minimum of (1) rear light must be ON during night racing or qualifying.